Skip to content

 Quick Answers

-Often, yes — the difference is usually in the work behind the boards.
-The cheapest bid is rarely the lowest total cost over the home's life.
+Often, yes — the difference is in the work behind the boards.
+A low number typically means thinner scope: a smaller substrate allowance, a cheaper weather barrier, or vaguer flashing details.
+The cheapest bid is rarely the lowest total cost over the home's life once callbacks and early failure are counted.

-Compare itemized scope across 2-3 contractors with similar reputations and warranties.
-Pricing within 10–15% of each other is typical; substantial outliers in either direction warrant scope review.
+Compare itemized scope across two or three contractors with similar reputations and warranties, not just the bottom-line totals.
+Pricing within roughly 10 to 15 percent of each other is typical for comparable scope.
+A substantial outlier in either direction warrants a scope review to find what was added or quietly removed.

 Sources